25 ways to make money gardening

 What’s great about growing herbs is that most of them are cut-and-come-again plants.
 This means that after harvesting, herbs will naturally grow again ‘till your next harvest.
 To get started, decide whether you want to offer fresh or dried edible herbs, medicinal herbs, or uncommon herbs.

-- Turmeric, chamomile, and rosemary for medicinal purposes
+- Ginseng and chamomile for medicinal purposes, and

 7. Offer lawn care services